koddo/coding-interviews-prep-msk/README.md

 We meet at the Kocherga anticafe in Moscow (https://kocherga-club.ru/), which means each of us pays for the time spent there: 2.5 rubles per minute, it's 150 rubles per hour.
 They have free coffee and cookies though, and a wonderful nerdy atmosphere, you'll love it I promise.
 And they have VR btw.

+# Your homework

+1. Sign up to https://www.hackerrank.com/ and https://www.leetcode.com/ to be ready to solve coding problems on these sites.
+2. Actually solve a couple of problems to get comfortable with the interface.
+3. Install a dictionary on your phone.

 # To-do list